-With this idea in mind, Anubhuti launched the “Constitution Literacy Inter-Collegiate Competitive Exam” in January 2019.
+With this idea in mind, Anubhuti launched the “Constitution Literacy Inter-Collegiate Competitive Exam” on occassion of Republic Day on 26th January 2019.
 The idea was, what better way to understand “the idea of India” – our values, principles, legal framework, rights & responsibilities and the very spirit of democracy – than to study the Indian Constitution?
 This momentous document, which was put together after years of labour by Dr. B.R.Ambedkar along with other leaders of our freedom movement, gave shape to independent India and is lauded and studied throughout the world.
 A cursory reading of the Preamble shows us why.
 It is the embodiment of a true democracy, with values of equality, justice, equity, liberty, fraternity, soveriegnty, dignity and non-discrimination.

 This exam was open for college students across Kalyan-Dombivali, Ulhasnagar and few areas in Mumbai.
 Cash prizes were announced for 1st, 2nd and 3rd rankers.